Emily McCabe, PT, DPT

 Doctor of Physical Therapy, University of North Georgia

-Bachelor of Science in Physical Therapy, New York University
+Bachelor of Science in Exercise Science, Georgia College and State University

 Toula McCarty, BS, PT

 Bachelor of Science in Physical Therapy, University of Mississippi Medical Center

 Toula brings extensive experience to Kid’s Creek Therapy with both parents and children loving her gentle guidance.
 She has 25 years of experience in a variety of pediatric settings including Mississippi Children’s Rehabilitation Center, public schools, the neonatal intensive care unit at St. Joseph Hospital in Houston, Texas and two private pediatric practices.
 Toula has continued her education with conferences and workshops in the areas of cerebral palsy, neurodevelopmental treatment, sensory integration, motor control and learning, vestibular processing and orthopedics.
 She is incredibly focused on improving the lives of children through physical therapy and is dedicated to the use of collaborative, holistic, and research-based treatment models.
 Toula lives in Alpharetta with her husband and enjoys time volunteering at the Philoptochos Society due to her Greek heritage.

 Priscilla Potter, PT, DPT